NomicFoundation/hardhat/docs/troubleshooting/verbose-logging.md

   hardhat:core:cli Killing Hardhat after successfully running task test +0ms
 ```

 Hardhat uses the [debug](https://github.com/visionmedia/debug) package to manage logging.
-The `DEBUG` environment variable that can be used to turn on the verbose logging and filter it using a simple wildcard pattern.
+The `DEBUG` environment variable can be used to turn on the verbose logging and filter it using a simple wildcard pattern.